klimenta/RAM-Gadget/README.md

 * Options - it opens up a new windows where you can adjust some options
 * Touch - drag and drop the gadget around the screen to move

-The numbers at the bottom present 1/10th of the current CPU usage, e.g. 2 means 20% CPU utilization.
+The numbers at the bottom present the current RAM usage.

 # Options

 ![Options](options.png)

 You can change the colors for the normal, warning and critical thresholds as well as the background color.
 You can also change the transparency and the warning and critical threshold value.
-For example, you can change the critical threshold to be 99% and the you'll see the critical color (red) only when the CPU is at 99% usage.
+For example, you can change the critical threshold to be 99% and the you'll see the critical color (red) only when the RAM is at 99% usage.

 # Download